 In Algebra 1, Manipulative Blocks and the Algebra and Decimal Inserts are used, but less than in earlier levels.

 Math-U-See Geometry is fairly traditional in presentation and coverage, although it is an easier course than most.
-While it covers the standard topics, it does not go as far in depth as Discovering Geometry.
-For example, Math-U-See Geometry deals only with regular polygons when teaching about interior and exterior angles of pentagons, hexagons, etc. There is not as much work with tangents as you find in Discovering Geometry.
+While it covers the standard topics, it does not go as far in depth as most other high school geometry courses.
+For example, it deals only with regular polygons when teaching about interior and exterior angles of pentagons, hexagons, etc., and there is little work with tangents.
 However, Math-U-See Geometry introduces geometric proofs in lesson 24 and uses them through the end of the course.
 It also introduces trigonometry and transformations in the last three lessons.
 Algebra is reviewed frequently within the lessons.
 As with Algebra 1, Math-U-See Geometry should be manageable for average to slow students, and you can challenge advanced students with honors exercises or move them ahead more quickly into Algebra 2.